mikaeljensen/node-modules-viewer/README.md

   - All media resources kindly borrowed from source project (files follow the icon theme of the workspace)

 ## Planned updates
 - Configuration options to modify behaviour
 - Parse more information from the package.json of the modules
 - More fun stuff to do in the context menu
 - Implement normal file contex menu if possible (when I figure out how)
 - Anyone and everyone are welcome to give suggestions or contribute to the development

-- Maybe
+And maybe
 - Directly install new dependencies
 - Remove dependencies
 - Get the reload thingy to work (not sure it is needed)

 ## Special thanks

 To Microsoft for an awesome IDE and the very useful code examples

 ref: https://github.com/Microsoft/vscode-extension-samples/tree/master/tree-view-sample